schul-cloud/wikimedia-content-adapter/README.md

 ## Get started

-After clone this repo.
-Go inside the dictory and run :
+After clone this repo go inside the directory and run :

 		npm install

-too start the service on default configureation run:
+To start the service on default configurations run:

 		npm start

-the Service will listen on localhost:3000.
+The Service will listen on localhost:3000.

-If you want to run him under an other port/address run:
+If you want to run it under an other port/address run:

-		nodejs app.js -address address-for-listening -port port-for-listening
+		nodejs app.js -address address-to-listen-on -port port-to-listen-on

-when runnig without params port or address will be default
+When running without params port or address will be default

 ## Code Example